 When writing a conclusion one can close in different ways: one can summarize what has been written, one can end with a quotation, or one can come with a suggestion for further action from the theological community.
 I will opt for the last.
 My main aim for the whole study in Dan 11: was to determine who and where the Little Horn power (the papacy) started and finished.
-Having accomplished this through a nearly correct exegetical methodology and God´s help, I would like to make a suggestion to the Seventh-day Adventist theological community: to redefine their paradigm, for the study of exegesis in God´s word the Holy Bible.
+Having accomplished this through a nearly correct exegetical methodology and God´s help, I would like to make a suggestion to the Christian Church worldwide inclusive my own church which is the Seventh-day Adventist church: to redefine their paradigm, for the study of exegesis in God´s word the Holy Bible.

 Exegesis is a term used by many theologians with different meanings in all the theological universities of the world.
 A clear example of this is in my introduction of five theologians in the Adventist church.
 Thomas S. Kuhn in his book “The Structure of Scientific Revolutions” a classic book from the 1960´s suggests that a paradigm change has to take place before the community takes any action.
 This can take a generation shift before it happens: around 16 to 20 years.
 That is a long time.